chinodelper/pokedex/README.md

 ### Add new
 Since we are not using an actual backend, the app saves the new data into the Vuex store to retrieve the information from the local instance.
-For this reason, an alert will appear when the user enters the new pokemon added.
+For this reason, an alert will appear when the user enters the new pokemon description.

 # Technologies
 1. Vue 3
 2. Typescript
 3. Axios
-4. Jest / vue-utils
+4. Jest
+5. Vue Test Utils
-5. SASS
+6. SASS